hmahal/learn-haskell/notes/types.md

 ## Type Variables

 In Haskell, types not in capital case are a `type variable`.
 This means that type can be of any type.
 This is similar to generics in other languages.
 This allows for functions to be general if they don't rely on specific features of the types.
 This feature allows functions to be polymorphic.
+E.g.

 ```haskell
 :t head